Jobber vs Housecall Pro: Which Field Service Software Is Worth It in 2026?

 Winner: Housecall Pro for customer communication.

-Both tools integrate with QuickBooks Online (the accounting software most service businesses use).
+Both tools integrate with QuickBooks Online.
 Both connect to Stripe for payments.
 Both have Zapier connections for custom automation.

-**Jobber** integrates with more third-party tools overall and has a cleaner QuickBooks sync.
+Jobber integrates with more third-party tools overall.
+It has a cleaner QuickBooks sync.

-**Housecall Pro** has a deeper native integration with Google Local Services Ads — useful if you’re running paid ads to generate leads.
+Housecall Pro has deeper built-in integration with Google Local Services Ads.
+This helps if you run paid ads to get leads.

-**Winner:** Tie, depending on your tech stack.
-Jobber edges out for accounting; Housecall Pro for Google Ads users.
+Winner: Tie.
+Jobber wins for accounting.
+Housecall Pro wins for Google Ads users.

 Both companies offer phone and email support during business hours.

-**Jobber** is consistently rated higher for support quality in user reviews.
-Their help docs are thorough, and their support team responds quickly.
+Jobber gets higher marks for support quality in user reviews.
+Their help docs are thorough.
+Their support team responds fast.

-**Housecall Pro** has good support but more mixed reviews on response times during busy periods.
+Housecall Pro has good support but mixed reviews on response times during busy periods.

 Winner: Jobber for support.